okeeffed/cheat-sheets/GraphQL/GraphQL.md

 });
 ```

 Why can we get away with saying a related `company` and not `companyId`.
+Where the difference is, the `resolve` function will help with the resolution.